rochaporto/ricardorocha.io/content/about/_index.md

 Open source projects i use and contribute to include OpenStack, Kubernetes and Docker.
 I also maintain a few small projects, you can find more information on this website.

-I enjoy flying gliders and small planes, mountain climbing, hiking and seeing the world.
+I enjoy flying gliders and small planes, mountaineering, hiking and seeing the world.

 I will try to write about all of the above.